gracicot/gracicot.github.io/_posts/2017-07-01-deleted--function-diagnostic.md

              static_assert(!std::is_same<T, T>::value,
              ^~~~~~~~~~~~~

-**Now we're talking!** We have a deleted function, that when called directly (in evaluated context) fire a static_assert!
+**Now we're talking!** We have a deleted function, that when called directly also fire a static_assert!

 The error could be a bit less verbose, lines are quite long, but I'm happy with what we got: A deleted function call with a static assert message.